Backstage at TEDxACU: Confessions of a TEDx Speaker, Part 2

 Socially Constructing Down syndrome — The Uncut Script

 We’ve all heard of Down syndrome.
 As a matter of fact, I distinctly recall the first time I learned about Down syndrome.
 It was in my high school biology course when Mrs. Millsap was teaching us all about human genetics.
 I remember being intrigued about what we knew about the human genome at that time, and staring intently at those three little chromosomes that factor into every cell of the human body, in persons with Trisomy 21.
 At the ripe old age of 16, I never dreamed I would one day stare at those three little chromosomes again…via my first child, my son’s karyotype results.
 For the layperson, a karyotype is a visual graphic of a person’s genetic makeup that includes, for most people, all 23 pairs of their chromosomes.
 For a person with Trisomy 21, there is a third copy of the 21st chromosome that affects every cell of that person’s body.
 Trisomy 21 is only one kind of Down syndrome, however.
 In Translocation DS, that third chromosome will attach itself differently to other chromosomes (not just the 21st).
 And for people with Mosaic Down syndrome, not every cell in the body contains a triplicate copy of that 21st chromosome, only some do.
 Yet all of these people are characterized as having Down syndrome.
 Down syndrome is an interesting syndrome, in that it’s referred to as a “syndrome” rather than a disease or a condition, because like any other syndrome – it’s diagnosable by a collection of attributes or what medical professionals refer to as “markers.”
 The defining “marker” is the karyotype.
 My son Everett was born with quite a few of theses “markers,” but we weren’t entirely certain he had Down syndrome until we received his karyotype…and there it was…that third squiggly little chromosome.
 I’ve often wondered why the third one had to be so squiggly, but as my son has grown into a boyish three-year-old, I’ve decided it’s squiggly and “in-your-face”…very much like his personality.
 I’ll never forget the day he was born.
 My first child.
 My son.
 We waited patiently to conceive him, and patiently for his arrival.
 But we never dreamed he’d enter this world 5 weeks early, packing some extra genetic material.
 What was even more shocking than his early arrival and the potential for “Downs,” however, was the way the world greeted him when he made his appearance.
 My physician was very thoughtful and communicated the news that would change the course of my life forever, the best she could.
 She explained that she thought my baby had Down syndrome, but we wouldn’t know for sure until karyotype results were obtained.
 After “breaking the news,” she hugged me, wished me the best, and left to deliver more babies.
 And the compassion, care, and concern left with her exit.
 I looked around, stunned (nurses were whispering in an alarmingly hushed tone).
 Except for one particular nurse.
 She was very vocal, and proud of it.
 And she decided it was her place to tell me loudly and definitively, “Your doctor just gave you false hope….your baby has Downs.
 I’m certain of it.
 I’ve never seen that many markers and it not be Downs.
 I’m telling you because I would want someone to tell me the truth.”
 If I could go back in time, I would shout at the top of my lungs to this woman – Well…I DON’T WANT TO KNOW.
 I just wanted to enjoy my new baby at the time.
 But that was stripped from me.
 With those words…your baby has Downs…the joy that most new parents experience with the birth of their first child, was completely robbed from me.
 She then went on inform me that I shouldn’t even try to breastfeed my new baby, because “Downs babies can’t breastfeed.”
 And then later, blabbed that we chose Everett’s name…because I was saving my favorite name, a better name, for my next baby.
 Completely false.
 And very hurtful…on so many levels.
 And as I heard this nurse speak so callously of my new baby and my parenting (it was very much an out of body experience) every communication lesson I had ever learned K through PhD, surged through my brain as I tried to make sense of it all…from the diagnosis itself to how others were reacting to it.
 And at some point, I can’t recall exactly when…I began to question why this nurse and others had the gall to say such hurtful, unfiltered things.
 This wasn’t the reality I chose.
-I didn’t choose to be in a reality, where nurses, specialists, and strangers labeled my child as “Downs” and put limits on him, immediately after he was born And then I started to form bigger questions…because, you know, that’s what we academics are best at…forming complex questions and then making a research agenda out of them.
+I didn’t choose to be in a reality, where nurses, specialists, and strangers labeled my child as “Downs” and put limits on him, immediately after he was born.
+And then I started to form bigger questions…because, you know, that’s what we academics are best at…forming complex questions and then making a research agenda out of them.
 The bigger question, in my opinion, was – How did this reality come to be and why does this reality exist?
 A reality where nurses, specialists, professionals, strangers, friends, etc. immediately labeled my child as “Downs” based on a collection of visible markers.
 So I did what any academic does when they have questions about anything – I started to do some research.
 And here’s the reality check I received, a reality check grounded in a history fueled by inaccurate assumptions, unfair stereotypes, and the selective segregation and termination of persons with Down syndrome:

-1. Research theme #1: Persons with disabilities at large, but especially persons with cognitive disabilities, have been marginalized for quite some time.
+- Research theme #1: Persons with disabilities at large, but especially persons with cognitive disabilities, have been marginalized for quite some time.
 A baby born with Down syndrome during the modern era…1940s or 50s let’s say…would almost certainly be ripped from his or her mother’s arms and institutionalized.
 Since these babies would only be surrounded by other individuals with Down syndrome, and it was assumed that they cognitively wouldn’t “amount to much”….their basic needs would be met, but that’s it.
 And as they grew, no one was really concerned with meeting the higher-order needs of these “Downs” people during this era.
 Because according to those in charge and assumptions of the time, people with Down syndrome weren’t capable of achieving higher-order needs, such as the understanding and fulfillment of one’s true potential.

-2. Research theme #2: This began to change in the 1970s with the disability rights movement and culminated in 1990 with the ADA (Americans with Disabilities Act) that “prohibits discrimination and ensures equal opportunity for persons with disabilities for employment, state and local government services, public accommodations, commercial facilities, and transportation.”
+- Research theme #2: This began to change in the 1970s with the disability rights movement and culminated in 1990 with the ADA (Americans with Disabilities Act) that “prohibits discrimination and ensures equal opportunity for persons with disabilities for employment, state and local government services, public accommodations, commercial facilities, and transportation.”
 It was during this time that challenges to the poor assumptions held about persons with disabilities emerged in force, as children with Down syndrome and other developmental delays began to fill our public school classrooms.
 And low and behold…these children started to…..gasp….learn.
 And guess what else?
 They started to reach their full potential, just like any other child.
 I’m a child of the 80s.
 A student with any kind of disability never once sat in one of my classes, K – 12 (that I was aware of).
 So I was pleasantly surprised that this reality, a reality where general education and special education students are segregated…is no longer a static one.
 Segregation is still a problem of sorts, as it’s done in more sophisticated ways today, but progress has definitely been made since the modern era.

-3. Research theme #3: Despite all this progress, nurses, doctors, laypersons, and complete strangers still hold fast to old-fashioned ideas about who people with Down syndrome are and what they are capable of.
+- Research theme #3: Despite all this progress, nurses, doctors, laypersons, and complete strangers still hold fast to old-fashioned ideas about who people with Down syndrome are and what they are capable of.
 If I had $10 bill for every time a person asked me “How high functioning is he?”
 I would be one rich mama.
 I recall in the early days with Everett, I was in a long line at our local Dillards, trying to buy baby clothes during one of their infamous clearance sales.
 Everett was in his little stylish jogger stroller, playing with some stroller bar toys and laughing loudly.
 It was a very endearing moment, ruined when a complete stranger looked at him with a pathetic “I feel sorry for him” grin, and then asked me that question – “How high functioning do you think he’ll be?”
 I was floored.
 I looked right at that women and responded, “Well….how high functioning are you?
 Because quite frankly, that’s not a very socially appropriate question.
 And perhaps you should be more concerned about your own level of functioning, especially as it relates to social etiquette.”
 Kind of funny, and I made my point…but not one of my prouder moments.
 What had I taught this stranger?
 Absolutely nothing about Everett’s potential, and everything she probably already thought about mamas with kiddos with disabilities.
 We’re angry, bitter and tired.
 And I have a confession….a lot of us are.
 But it’s not because of our children with Down syndrome.
 It’s because many of us feel the pressure to teach the world about our child when we should be focused on the opposite – teaching our child about the world.
 And it’s exhausting at times.

-4. Research theme #4: One of the earlier findings I uncovered about Down syndrome – is this little fact.
+- Research theme #4: One of the earlier findings I uncovered about Down syndrome – is this little fact.
 Because of a new invention called “prenatal screening,” people are finding out that their babies have Down syndrome early during the gestational period.
 But instead of giving birth to these babies and institutionalizing them 1950s-style, 67% of these parents are terminating their pregnancies altogether here in the US.
 The statistic is much higher in other countries such as France and Denmark.
 All because of that squiggly little third copy of the 21st And I have another confession – this statistic crushes me, every single time I hear it.
 But this is a part of our reality, a reality with both bright and dark dimensions.
 On one hand, it’s a reality where beautiful strides have been made by determined mamas, dads and children with disabilities who have grown into adults, and new strides are just on the horizon!
 I’ve heard it once said by an insider…one of Everett’s therapists….that there is no better time for a person with Down syndrome to be born!
 There are so many medical, therapeutic and educational interventions in place, that are just incredible, and they’re helping our children reach their full potential…and our children are very aware of it!
 But this dark dimension, where an entire population of people is starting to dwindle in numbers because of selective termination and prenatal testing, is a difficult dimension to accept.
 It’s been proposed that if the population of persons with Down syndrome continues to diminish, and it most likely will…because of this movement to “screen out the Downs kids”…then our encounters with persons with Down syndrome will become few and far between.
 And our reality will change yet again, including Everett’s reality where he lives in a world with fewer and fewer people who are like him.
 He’s going to learn about these statistics someday.
 And he’ll learn about how people with Down syndrome have been historically marginalized, hidden and segregated at best, eradicated at worst.
 Or perhaps he’ll learn his worth and his place the first time someone labels him as “Downs” or “retarded”…to his face.
 Either way, this is the reality we mamas are faced with and this is why we’re exhausted.
 Not only do we have to teach the world about our children in the hopes that we can change the way we talk about disability and Down syndrome in particular, but we have to retroactively explain away and rationalize a reality…that is very difficult to minimize.
 So here’s the deal, I vote we start to change reality.
 Together.
 Give us mamas all a break…do us all a solid…and start changing the way you think and talk about people with Down syndrome and other developmental delays.
 Let’s socially construct a new reality, shall we?

 So you’re probably thinking, uhm….what’s social constructionism?
 And how does one socially construct something?
 To briefly summarize a very complex set of theoretical assumptions – social constructionism occurs when we use language to label things.
 These labels or social constructions that we use in everyday language help us to communicate with each other through a system of shared meaning, and they’re oftentimes tied to context and history.
 For instance, the “Downs” label stems from the fact that Dr. Down “discovered” the syndrome by noting a pattern to the many markers that consistently appeared in persons with Down syndrome.
 That is in fact why we refer to Down syndrome as…Down syndrome.
 Note, I didn’t say Downs.
 There was only one Dr. Down (thus, it’s not plural) and Dr. Down does not own the syndrome (thus, it is not possessive).
 So unless you speak the king’s English, it is technically Down syndrome.
 But based on the title – Down syndrome – at some point we decided it was okay to use Dr. Down’s last name to label children with Down syndrome.
 We began referring to them as “Downs children” “Downs babies” and “Downs parents,” socially constructing the idea that these individuals are different, and deserve a descriptive label that highlights their “difference.”
 And through these labels and social constructions, we began to understand and communicate what Down syndrome means in everyday conversation as we spoke about “Downs kids.”
 The problem with this label, like any label, is that “Downs” doesn’t adequately describe Down syndrome.
 Thus, it’s an impartial label or description.
 And the variations of the “Downs” label…wow.
 Another complete stranger approached me once at a local office supplies store, simply to tell me, that a friend of a friend of his also had a “Down boy” and aren’t the “Downeys always so happy?!?!”
 Down boy?
 Isn’t that a dog command?
 And Downey?
 That’s actually a fabric softener.
 SMH.
 I cringe every time I hear the word “Downs” because it’s always used as a label (i.e. Downs kid) and is always followed up with a lot of inaccurate and unfair assumptions about my child, like, “He’s always so happy” or “He’ll always be your little child.”
 Wrong and wrong.
 He is happy some of the time, but very, very stubborn most of the time, which frequently leads to a battle of the wills between us.
 And he’s already growing into his own little personality, opinions, and adult-like ideas…it saddens me to think about him growing up and moving out someday, but he will.
 Because in fact…despite the labels and limits, the impartial social constructions, others like to place on him, the reality is this – Everett can do whatever he desires and the same applies to his peers with Down syndrome.
 But we will always encourage him to act and achieve with a Christ-like heart (including showing grace to those that minimize his potential).
 So another appropriate question is this….what’s next?
 And how can we socially construct a different reality, where people with Down syndrome aren’t labeled, limited and erased?